-Sites will be sent a letter in advance confirming when a routine monitoring visit is scheduled to take place.
-The letter will include a list of the documents to be reviewed, interviews that will be conducted, planned inspections of the facilities, and who will be performing the visit.
+Sites will be sent an email in advance of any on-site monitoring visits, confirming when a visit is scheduled to take place.
+The email will include a list of the documents to be reviewed, interviews that will be conducted, planned inspections of the facilities and who will be performing the visit.